Araripe Manakin Facts

 Araripe Manakin Physical Description

 Like many of its kind, the beautiful bird also displays a significant degree of the physiological characteristic of sexual dimorphism.
-In its particular case, though, this principle manifests itself in terms of a difference in the plumage between the two genders.
+In its particular case, though, this principle manifests itself in terms of a difference in the plumage between the two different genders.

 Mature individuals of both sexes nonetheless achieve roughly the same physical dimensions.
 An average overall length of the body equals roughly 6 in (15 cm).
-The tail of the creature also tends to develop as somewhat lengthy in relation to the body size.
+The tail of the lovely creature also tends to develop as somewhat lengthy in relation to the body size.

 - Kingdom: Animalia